LukeShead/Procedures-and-protocols/README.md

 p8 List the main components of an organisational disaster recovery plan, justifying the reasons for inclusion.

-This is a repo about the protocols and procedures of security
+This is a repo about the protocols and procedures of security within Reboot Games

 Within this repo, I will be covering.